rwickman/Word-Suggestion/README.md

 ﻿# Word-Suggestion
 ## Overview
-A language model built with an RNN that will predict the next word given a sequence of words.
+A language model that will predict the next word given a sequence of words.

-There is an option to use find similar users based upon what you are currently typing.
-It will use LSH with containment similarity, the algorithm I came up with is described in detail below.
+There is an option to find similar users and use their language model to make predictions based upon what you are currently typing.
+This is done by utilizing LSH with containment similarity, the algorithm I came up with is described in detail below.

 This project was done for COMP 4118 Data Mining.